mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

 **b.
 Setting Up an Azure Database for PostgreSQL**
 To set up a PostgreSQL database on Azure with the desired configurations, follow these detailed steps:

-- Click on "+create a resource", navigate to the services list, select "Database", and then choose the PostgreSQL database option.
+- Click on `+create a resource`, navigate to the services list, select "Database", and then choose the PostgreSQL database option.

 ![Create Resource](images/create-resource.png)
 ![Azure Database](images/search-database.png)